djmur2/aej-replication/README.md

 For questions about this replication package, please contact:

-- David Murphy: [REPLACE WITH EMAIL]
+- David Murphy: David.Murphy@nhh.no
-- Floris Zoutman: [REPLACE WITH EMAIL]
+- Floris Zoutman: Floris.Zoutman@nhh.no
-- Elisa Casi: [REPLACE WITH EMAIL]
+- Elisa Casi: Elisa.Casi@nhh.no
-- Evelina Gavrilova: [REPLACE WITH EMAIL]
+- Evelina Gavrilova-Zoutman: Evelina.Gavrilova-Zoutman@nhh.no